 Just north of the Bronx and the island of Manhattan is the city of White Plains in Westchester County.
 A primary community with residents commuting to NYC daily, White Plains is considered an inner suburb of New York City.
 The county seat and commercial hub of Westchester County, White Plains is a densely populated suburban county that is home to approximately one million people.
 White Plains has long had a reputation as a shopping and restaurant hub within the County and also offers exceptional educational, medical and cultural facilities.

-Elite Airways offers daily non-stop jet service between White Plains and Nantucket and Martha's Vineyard in Massachusetts.
-Please refer to the online schedule for exact days and departure and arrival times between White Plains (HPN) and Nantucket (ACK) and White Plains and Martha's Vineyard (MVY).
+Elite Airways offers non-stop jet service between White Plains and Vero Beach Florida beginning March 30, 2022.
+Please refer to the online schedule for exact days and departure and arrival times.
 Click here to check availability or make a reservation.

 Westchester County Airport in White Plains is one of the most convenient airports in the greater New York Metro area.
-Only 33 miles north of Midtown Manhattan, Westchester County Airport serves suburban Westchester County, New York and Fairfield County, Connecticut.
-The New York-Connecticut state border coincides with the airport's eastern limits.
+Only 33 miles north of Midtown Manhattan, HPN serves suburban Westchester County NY and Fairfield County CT.
 Click here for the airport website.

 White Plains is a convenient way for NYC residents to fly in and out of the city, with service to popular hubs and world-class vacation destinations like Martha's Vineyard and Nantucket.
 New York City, officially the City of New York, historically New Amsterdam, the Mayor, Alderman, and Commonality of the City of New York, and New Orange, byname the Big Apple, city and port located at the mouth of the Hudson River, southeastern New York state, northeastern U.S. It is the largest and most influential American metropolis, encompassing Manhattan and Staten islands, the western sections of Long Island, and a small portion of the New York state mainland to the north of Manhattan.
 A little over 8 million people live in New York City, and more than 800 languages are spoken--making it the most linguistically diverse city in the world.
 4 in 10 households speak a language other than English.